jackerbell/jackerbell.github.io/docs/_docs/14-helpers.md

 ### Enabled via YAML Front Matter

+Add `toc: true
-Add `toc: true` to the YAML Front Matter of any post or page.
+author_profile: false` to the YAML Front Matter of any post or page.

 | Parameter      | Required | Description                                                 | Default                                                                                                                                                       |
 | -------------- | -------- | ----------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |